terminatorul/xref-tag/README.md

-    This module is not currently used and will waste a lot of disk space, however in general there is some value in the preprocessed source for the source code cross-reference commands, for example `ctags` has an option following `#line` directives in preprocessed sources.
+    This module is not currently used and will waste a lot of disk space, however in general there is some value in the preprocessed source for the source code cross-reference commands, for example `ctags` has an option for following `#line` directives in preprocessed sources.

 ## Tool variables: